tuonux/mtx/README.md

 # MTX Framework

+## DISCLAIMER

+This branch is designated for the stable version of Grey Hack.

+If you look for the nightly version there is a branch for it at https://github.com/tuonux/mtx/tree/nightly-version

 Just a funny porting of the real Metasploit Framework written in GreyScript language for Grey Hack game and as Metasploit... **_MTX Framework is Open Source!_**

 Author: tuonux \<tuonux0@gmail.com\>